mikeinpar/postimat-n8n/README.md

-# NeuroPosting — n8n workflows (sanitized)
+# NeuroPosting: n8n workflows

 Exported n8n workflows for a neuro auto-posting service that parses source channels, generates posts with an LLM, and publishes them to Telegram and MAX channels on a per-channel schedule.

-> **What this is.** A sanitized export of a system that runs, published so the
+> These eight workflows are a sanitized export of a system that runs.
+They are
-> design can be read: eight workflows, the two contours they form, and the
+> published so the design can be read: the two contours the workflows form, and
-> handoffs between them.
-It is **not an installable product** and there is no
+> the handoffs between them.
+This is not an installable product and there is no
 > setup script.
 Every real secret was replaced with an environment-variable
 > reference (see [`.env.example`](.env.example)), so nothing here runs until you
 > import the JSON into your own n8n and recreate the credentials it expects.

-> **The database side** lives in a separate repo:
+> The database side lives in a separate repo:
 > [mikeinpar/postimat-mcp-server](https://github.com/mikeinpar/postimat-mcp-server),
 > a read-only MCP server over the Postgres these workflows write to.